MirrorNetworking/Mirror/doc/Guides/NetworkDiscovery.md

 5) Build and run a standalone version

-6) Click on start host
+6) Click on Start Host

 7) Start play mode in the editor and click on Find Servers